sailvpn/client/README.md

 # IMPORTANT in the case of multiple devices, if you set "AUTO" mode on one device. all other devices will be invalidated once that token is updated.
 params.tokenMode=AUTO

-# you get your username and password from Sail's web portal, you can use them to acquire a new token ("AUTO" mode) for your device.
+# you get your username and password from Sail's web portal.
 # if you do not want to expose your username and password. you can go to Sail's web portal, login,
-# and generate a new token for all devices you want to use.
+# and generate a token for all devices you want to use.
 params.username=alice
 params.password=SecurePassword123!